The knowledge management (KM) concept has been around a long time, and I thought it was lingering in a post-hype disillusionment phase.

 In the simplest scenario, knowledge flows when two people communicate.
 It happens naturally when people are face to face, and reasonably with video conferencing for most kinds of exchange.

-So let’s have a look at steps, blockers and solutions.
+So let’s have a look at steps, blockers and solutions when using conversation / supported learning as above.

 - Awareness of need.
 Person B needs to ask the question.
 It sounds simple, but potentially B doesn’t know who to ask.
 Expert profiles on enterprise directories and ESNs can help here.